 For the New Mothers Reading:

-Nine months of pregnancy, pushing during labour and the process of actually giving birth can (but not always) lead to incontinence problems,
+Nine months of pregnancy, pushing during labour and the process of actually giving birth can (but not always) lead to incontinence problems, back ache and pain during sex.
+It is important to discuss any symptoms you are having with your doctor and don’t wait for them to “just go away.

 Returning to exercise after the birth of your baby should be a gradual process.
 The most crucial “exercise” in the immediate post-pregnancy period is reconnecting to the pelvic floor muscles.
 You can begin Kegel exercises to strengthen your Pelvic Floor straight away unless you are healing from an instrumental birth, tears or an episiotomy.
 Then wait a month or so before beginning.
 Be patient and aware of how you are feeling.

 You may possibly experience numbness of the perineal area and you may not feel yourself doing Kegel exercises.
-However,
+However, feeling should gradually return over the next few weeks.
+Start with a low number and intensity and gradually increase over your recovery.
+(See my Body After Baby Core Restore Programme here.)

 Stress Urinary Incontinence (SUI) is a common problem.
 It happens when you cough, sneeze, laugh, trampoline or do something that increases downward pressure on your pelvic floor.
 Because it is so common, many women think that leaking urine is normal and sadly the majority of them do not actually seek help.
 What they do not realise is that leaking urine is NOT normal, and is a treatable problem.